mcpython4-coding/Documentation/mcpython/block/Block.md

         function __del__(self)

-            used for removing the circular dependency between Block and BlockFaceState for gc
+            Used for removing the circular dependency between Block and BlockFaceState for gc Internal use only

         function on_remove(self)

-            called when the block is removed
+            Called when the block is removed
+            Not cancelable.
+Block show data is removed, but the "current" state of the block is still stored.
+            After this, the block might stay for some time in memory, but may also get deleted.

         function on_random_update(self)

-            called on random update
+            Called on random update
+            Needs ENABLE_RANDOM_TICKS to be set to True for being invoked

         function on_block_update(self)

-            called when an near-by block-position is updated by setting/removing an block
+            Called when an near-by block-position is updated by setting/removing an block Invokes an redstone update by default.
+Call if needed.

         function on_redstone_update(self)

-            special event called in order to update redstone state.
-Not used by vanilla at the moment
+            Special event called in order to update redstone state.
+Not used by vanilla at the moment Is also invoked on "normal" block update

         function on_player_interact(self, player, itemstack, button, modifiers, exact_hit) -> bool

             Called when the player pressed on mouse button on the block.
             :param player: the entity instance that interacts.
 WARNING: may not be an player instance
-            :param itemstack: the itemstack hold in hand, todo: remove as it is published by player
+            :param itemstack: the itemstack hold in hand
             :param button: the button pressed
             :param modifiers: the modifiers hold during press
             :param exact_hit: where the block was hit at